SaaS

 6. Deep reporting capabilities

 “Traditionally, the driving force behind decision-making has been the experience and instincts of business leaders,” Bernard Marr, author and advisor on business, tech, and data, notes.
-“And unfortunately, that’s one of the primary reasons behind the unsettling statistic that 90% of small businesses and start-ups fail.”
+“And unfortunately, that’s one of the primary reasons as to why so many small businesses and start-ups fail.”

-Instead, switching to a primarily data-based, decision-making model can help SaaS businesses make decisions that are 19X more profitable.
+Instead, switching to a primarily data-based, decision-making, enterprise billing system can help SaaS businesses make decisions that are 19X more profitable.

-Your business probably has no shortages of systems you can pull such data from.
+Your business probably has no shortages of systems you can pull such data and metrics from.
 Your SaaS billing and subscription management software is one of them.

 The data housed in your billing system can help with things such as: